Welcome to the University of Maryland, class of 2022!

 In addition to Amazon Prime, other websites have price comparisons, because sometimes the cheapest books can’t be found on Amazon.
 On BookFinder.com, type in your book’s ISBN number (listed on the school website) and the website will do all of the work for you.

-UMD has one of the most expansive campus shuttle bus systems in the nation, with 24 bus routes that can take you anywhere from apartments in the Varsity and the View to Hyattsville, Greenbelt or Silver Spring.
+UMD’s Department of Transportation Services, or DOTS, has one of the most expansive shuttle bus systems in the nation, with more than 20 routes.
+Not only can these buses take you all across the campus, they also go anywhere from apartments like the Varsity and The View to Hyattsville or Silver Spring.

-Most on-campus buses run every five minutes after 5:30 p.m., with off-campus bus schedules varying.
-You can find bus maps and times on the DOTS website, dots.umd.edu.
-Find out how soon the next bus you want is coming with the NextBus website and app.
+Most on-campus buses run several times an hour after 5:30 p.m., with off-campus bus schedules varying.
+You can see bus maps and times on dots.umd.edu.
+Find out how soon the next bus you want is coming with the NextBus website, text line and app.

 Many parking lots will be closing or changing in size with all of the construction going on around campus, so be sure to check the DOTS website and Diamondback news coverage periodically for updates.

 When you need a longer-term rental, ZipCars are another option.
-Members can rent vehicles by the hour or by the day, once you register through the app, you can access ZipCars all around the country (not just in College Park, with its many ZipCar stations).
+Members can rent vehicles by the hour or by the day.
+Once you register through the app, you can access ZipCars all around the country (not just in College Park, which has eight ZipCar stations).

 In case you hadn’t heard, UMD is well-known for its sports and its enthusiastic student section.
 Going to football games on Saturdays in the fall or basketball games in the winter are great ways to show your school spirit.
 For football and basketball, you have to request a free ticket about two weeks in advance of the game; if you get one and attend that game, you get one loyalty point.
 The more loyalty points you rack up, the better chance you have at getting tickets to more popular games.
 For the very popular games, UMD sometimes institutes a lottery policy by seniority, where seniors have the best chance at getting tickets, while freshman are the least likely.
 Going to women’s basketball games will get you loyalty points as well.